Croussos7/Big_Data_Project/README.md

    Names regimes, saves artifacts and uploads to Google Cloud

 5. **Saved Artifacts**
    Contains trained model artifacts (e.g. serialized HMM models) used during live inference.
+They are already uploaded in GCS the scripts pull them from there so theoretically you shouldn't use them manually.

 - The **GCS Service Account Key** will be attached in the submission.
 It is used to authenticate and upload data and artifacts to **Google Cloud Storage (GCS)**.

 ---
 ### Considerations and Usage

-1. All scripts resolve paths relative to the BASE directory, defined as:
+#### 1. All scripts resolve paths relative to the BASE directory, defined as =>

 ```
 BASE_DIR = Path(__file__).resolve().parents[1]